MENU

 Is stem cell therapy legal in Japan?

-Most protocols require two visits.
-The first visit (1–2 days) is for consultation and fat tissue harvesting.
-After approximately 7 weeks of cell cultivation, you return for the second visit (1–2 days) for cell administration.
-Total time in Japan is typically 3–5 days spread across two trips.
+Most protocols require two brief visits to Japan.
+The first visit (1–2 days) is for medical consultation and fat tissue harvesting — a 20–30 minute outpatient procedure under local anesthesia.
+After approximately 5-7 weeks of cell cultivation in a certified laboratory, you return for the second visit (1–2 days) for cell administration.
+Total time in Japan is typically 3 days spread across two trips.
+Many clinics also offer initial remote consultations via video call before your first visit.

-Is stem cell therapy covered by insurance?
+Is stem cell therapy safe?
+What are the risks?

 Have a question about your specific case?